adswa/datalad-osf-1/README.md

 # datalad-osf
-Utility scripts to facilitate use of Datalad with OSF
+A DataLad extension to facilitate the use of Datalad with OSF

 ## Usage

+TODO

 To download an OSF project into the current datalad dataset, use the provided `update_recursive` function. `update_recursive` accepts two parameters: the OSF project key (obtainable from the project URL) and an optional `subset` parameter, which allows downloading a subset of the OSF project.